andrewmm/ncwunderground/README.md

 Hourly Forecast Length controls the number of hours that are included in the sparkline display and the min/max calculations on one of the pages.

 You will need to enter your own Weather Underground API key in order to use the widget.
 This enables me to release it for free.
 To get an API key, go to http://www.wunderground.com/weather/api/d/edit.html.
-Select the "Anvil Plan" and the "Developer" option.
+Fill out a project name, website, etc and press "Create a New Key."
+Then select the "Anvil Plan" and the "Developer" option.
 Then copy the API key into the relevant settings field.

 Thanks
 ------